Do you know that you can go hiking in Cartagena?

 –Lots of bad things happened over there, she whispered.

 I didn’t know until I checked online.
-For many years, illegal armed groups fought over the Montes de María, an area that stretches between the departments of Sucre and Bolivar.
-Hundreds of people died, thousands more had to find a new place to live.
+For many years, illegal armed groups fought over the Montes de María, an area stretching between Sucre’s departments and Bolivar.
+Hundreds of people died, and thousands more had to find a new place to live.

 Fortunately, things are gradually changing in Colombia.
 Today, the inhabitants came back to recover what was stolen from them.
 Daily life is returning to its usual course.